 - Employment: 3,800 Toyota team members; 5,600 On-Site Supplier team members

 - Annual Capacity: 208,000 vehicles

-- Operations: Vehicle production (stamping, body weld, paint, plastics and assembly)
+- Operations: Vehicle production (stamping, body weld, paint and assembly)

 Impact on Texas: